-The City of Victoria, District of Saanich and District of Central Saanich are engaging building industry on the upper steps of the BC Energy Step Code and the implementation of low carbon energy systems in new buildings.
-This project is being undertaken with the support of the Capital Regional District (CRD).
+The City of Victoria, District of Saanich and District of Central Saanich have been engaging the regional building industry on the adoption of the highest energy efficiency standards in the BC Energy Step Code and the implementation of a new Carbon Pollution Standard, which limits greenhouse gas emissions (GHGs) in new buildings, since February 2022.
+This project was undertaken with the support of the Capital Regional District (CRD).

-This Step Code Regional Engagement Project is focused on determining the best way for local governments to use the regulatory tools available to reduce operating carbon emissions from new construction.
-The local governments noted above have specific carbon emission targets and Council direction that requires emissions reductions from new construction.
-These emission reductions need to be achieved using the BC Energy Step Code and the newly drafted Carbon Pollution Standards, which are expected to be included in the BC Building Code at the end of 2022.
-The mandate to advance the Step Code and the Carbon Pollution Standards is rooted in the community engagement conducted as a part of our respective Climate Plans and Council direction.
+This Step Code Regional Engagement Project has focused on determining the best way for local governments to use the regulatory tools available to reduce operating GHG emissions from new construction.

+The local governments noted above have specific GHG emission targets and Council direction that requires reductions from new construction.
+These GHG emission reductions need to be achieved using the BC Energy Step Code and the newly drafted Carbon Pollution Standards, which are expected to be included in the BC Building Code at the end of 2022.
+The mandate to advance the Step Code and the Carbon Pollution Standards is rooted in the community engagement conducted as a part of our respective Climate Plans and Council directions.

-The CRD has worked closely with the noted local governments in addition to the Urban Development Institute (UDI) - Capital Region, the Canadian Home Builders Association (CHBA) - Vancouver Island and the Vancouver Island Construction Association (VICA) in designing and delivering the engagement process.
-The final recommendations for how to adopt the higher steps of the BC Energy Step Code and the Carbon Pollution Standard will be informed by this engagement process, which has included information sessions, an industry survey, and solutions labs to date.
-The final phase of engagement will include two virtual workshop sessions, a survey and the opportunity for one-on-one discussions with municipal staff.
-The building industry is the primary audience for this engagement effort given their key role in implementing the new standards.
+These local governments and the CRD have worked together with to the Urban Development Institute (UDI) - Capital Region, the Canadian Home Builders Association (CHBA) - Vancouver Island and the Vancouver Island Construction Association (VICA) in designing and delivering the engagement process.
+The engagement process included two information sessions, two industry surveys, two solutions labs, two final engagement sessions and one-on-one meetings and phone calls.
+The building industry has been the primary audience for this engagement effort given their key role in implementing the new standards.
+Other local governments and electoral areas within the region have been invited to collaborate or participate in the process and information has been shared with them throughout.